anvaka/map-of-github/README.md

   <i>Logo by Louise Kashcha, 9 years old.
 Thank you ❤️</i>
 </div>

+## Map releases
+- [Current release, May 10, 2025](https://anvaka.github.io/map-of-github/) - 690K projects, 1.5K clusters
+- [Initial release, May 8, 2023](https://anvaka.github.io/map-of-github/?v=v1) - 400K projects, 1K clusters

 ## How was it made?

 [![current map](public/current-map.png)](https://anvaka.github.io/map-of-github/)

 The first step was to fetch who gave stars to which repositories.
 For this I used a public data set of github activity events on
-Google BigQuery, considering only events between Jan 2020 and March 2023.
-This gave me more than 350 million stars.
+Google BigQuery, considering events between Feb 2011 and May 2025.
+This gave me around 500 million stars.
 (Side note: Mind blowing to think that Milky Way has more than 100 billion stars)

 In the second phase I computed exact [Jaccard Similarity](https://en.wikipedia.org/wiki/Jaccard_index) between each repository.